 The speed control is only activated, if the volume flow switch S3 (non-standard accessory STS01DC...) indicates a flow.
 Very few stand-by losses may occur.
-The program sets sensor S3 to DIG.
+When starting, the system is a little lazier and a volume flow switch is necessary.